SpaceBod/spacebod-mods/README.md

 Middle-click any inventory to sort it.
 Works on vanilla servers.

+**Why:** most inventory-sorting mods add a new button onto the inventory GUI, which is small and fiddly to aim for and click.
+Tidy uses a middle-click anywhere in the inventory instead, which is faster and doesn't need you to hunt for a button.

 - Sort by type (creative menu order, like items together) or by quantity (biggest stacks first)
 - Shift + click runs the other sort, or bind it to its own key
 - Optional grouping: tools, armour, food and blocks first